US consumer inflation eased slightly last month as gas prices fell, though some costs kept surging

 But core prices, which exclude volatile food and energy costs, rose 0.3% from October to November, slightly faster than the 0.2% increase the previous month.
 Measured from a year ago, core prices rose 4%, the same as in October.
 The Federal Reserve considers core prices to be a better guide to the future path of inflation.

+Michael Gapen, chief economist at Bank of America, said that persistent inflation in the service sector “fits the ‘wait and see and be careful’ narrative that the Fed is constructing.”

+“In terms of building confidence that you’re in a disinflationary environment and opening the door to cuts," Gapen added, “I think you have to say, well, we need more time to assess where services inflation is is going.”

-Services prices for such items as hotels, health care and entertainment are heavily determined by wages because they are labor-intensive.
+Prices for such services as hotels, health care and entertainment are heavily determined by wages because they are labor-intensive.
 And wages are still rising rapidly, though they've eased from pandemic-era peaks.

 Restaurant prices are an example.
 They rose 0.4% from October to November for a third straight month, leaving them 5.3% more expensive than they were a year earlier.
-Rents are also fueling inflation: They accelerated from October to November.
-(Real-time data from companies like Zillow and ApartmentList, though, suggest that apartment rent growth is slowing.)
+Rents are also fueling inflation: They accelerated slightly from October to November.
+Real-time data from companies like Zillow and ApartmentList, though, suggest that apartment rent growth is slowing.
+That slowdown has started to bring down the government's official measure of rents and should continue to do so in coming months.

 Gas prices tumbled 6% just from October to November.
-From a peak of $5 about a year and a half ago, the national average has dropped to $3.15 a gallon as of Monday, according to AAA.
+From a peak of $5 about a year and a half ago, the national average has dropped to $3.14 a gallon, according to AAA.

-And grocery prices ticked up just 0.1% in November and are only 1.7% higher than they were a year ago.
+And grocery prices are showing signs of further cooling, which should provide consumers with some relief for one of their most frequent purchases: Food prices ticked up just 0.1% in November and are only 1.7% higher than they were a year ago.
 Bread, beef, chicken and pork prices all dropped.

+Stephens, who imports most of his Christmas lights, Santa statues and greenery, said that in 2021 shipping costs had jumped from $6,000 for a 40-foot container to as much as $30,000.
+He recommended to his roughly 275 franchisees that they raise prices by 7% to 9% that year to cover the higher costs.

+With shipping prices having since dropped back to pre-pandemic levels, Christmas Decor is raising prices more slowly.
+Still, the cost of some goods and labor remains much higher than before the pandemic.
+A basic install at a home now costs about $2,300, Stephens said, compared with $1,700 before COVID.

 The mixed picture in Tuesday’s inflation report will likely keep the Fed on track to leave its benchmark interest rate unchanged when its latest meeting ends Wednesday.
 Inflation still exceeds the Fed’s 2% annual target, which is why its officials are set to leave rates high.
-But with inflation cooling faster than expected, the Fed’s policymakers likely see no cause to further raise rates, at least for now.
+But inflation is also cooling faster than officials expected, a key reason they likely see no cause to further raise rates, at least for now.

+If the Fed leaves rates where they are Wednesday, it will be the third straight time it has done so.
+The central bank last raised its key rate in July, which suggests that it's probably finished raising borrowing costs.

-The Fed’s widely expected decision to keep its key rate unchanged for a third straight time suggests that it's probably done raising borrowing costs.
-The central bank has raised its key rate to about 5.4%, the highest level in 22 years, in a determined drive to conquer inflation.
+The central bank has pushed its key rate to about 5.4%, the highest level in 22 years, in a determined drive to conquer inflation.
 Its rate hikes have made mortgages, auto loans, business borrowing and other forms of credit much costlier, reflecting the Fed’s goal of slowing borrowing and spending enough to tame inflation.

 Even if the central bank is done raising rates, it's expected to keep its benchmark rate at a peak for at least several more months.
-Powell has even warned that the Fed might decide to raise rates again if it deems it necessary to defeat high inflation.
 The Fed raised its key short-term rate 11 times starting in March 2022.

 According to a lesser-known inflation gauge that the Fed prefers, core prices rose 3.5% in October compared with 12 months earlier.
 That was less than the central bank's forecast of 3.7% for the final three months of this year.